RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item

-### General rules for in-text references
+### General rules for in-text citations

 ###### start-subtype-content

-- Use in-text references to acknowledge each author or source of information (print or online) used within your writing either by paraphrasing or using a direct quote.
+- Use in-text citations to acknowledge each author or source of information (print or online) used within your writing either by paraphrasing or using a direct quote.

     **Paraphrasing** is when you express the author’s ideas in your own words.
 Paraphrasing is generally preferred to quotes as they show you understand and can explain the ideas you have read rather than simply copying them.

     **A direct quote** is when you use the exact words from the original source.
 Use quotes sparingly, such as when the exact words of the author are important to the claim you are making.
 Put direct quotes between single inverted commas (quotation marks).
 Include a page number in the in-text reference if available.

-    In-text references include the author’s family name (or company or organisation name, if the author is a company or organisation) and year of publication, with page numbers (if available) required for quotes.
+    In-text citations include the author’s family name (or company or organisation name, if the author is a company or organisation) and year of publication, with page numbers (if available) required for quotes.

-- An in-text reference can be inserted at the beginning, middle or end of a sentence.
-When you are referencing information that authors/researchers agree about, the reference is placed at the end of the sentence (an information prominent citation).
-This is the most common type of in-text reference.
-Referencing at the beginning of a sentence (author prominent citation) is used to focus on a particular author/researcher’s point of view or on specific research that might not apply in all situations.
+- An in-text citation can be inserted at the beginning, middle or end of a sentence.
+When you are referencing information that authors/researchers agree about, the citation is placed at the end of the sentence (an information prominent citation).
+This is the most common type of in-text citation.
+Citing at the beginning of a sentence (author prominent citation) is used to focus on a particular author/researcher’s point of view or on specific research that might not apply in all situations.

 - If the author is integrated as part of the sentence, the date (and page number for direct quote) is placed in parentheses immediately after the author's family name.